BillCipher-exe/gaming-console-benchmark/README.md

    cd console-performance-benchmark
 2. **Run the Dockercontainer**:
    ```
-   -execute the run.cmd in the system folder you want to compile for.
+   1.execute the run.cmd in the system folder you want to compile for.
-   -run the binary on actual Hardware or Emulator
+   2.run the binary on actual hardware or emulator
    ```

 ## Results